New York's new bail law springs bank robbery suspect who pulls off another heist: cops

 New York’s new bail-reform law is being blamed for the release of an accused serial bank robber who may have struck another bank after he got out of jail.

 Gerod Woodbury, 42, was charged Wednesday with robbing four Manhattan banks since Dec.
-30, according to the New York Post.
+30, according to reports.

 After being locked up, he was sprung the next day under the new law, which did away with bail in cases involving so-called nonviolent crimes, according to the New York Post.